hdShang/arxiv-daily/docs/cs-RO/2025-08-30/papers/250900310v2-tref-6-inferring-task-relevant-frames-from-a-single-demonstration-fo.md

 ---
 layout: default
-title: TReF-6: Inferring Task-Relevant Frames from a Single Demonstration for One-Shot Skill Generalization
+title: "TReF-6: Inferring Task-Relevant Frames from a Single Demonstration for One-Shot Skill Generalization"
 ---

 # TReF-6: Inferring Task-Relevant Frames from a Single Demonstration for One-Shot Skill Generalization